Move Over Iron Man: A Robotic Exoskeleton

-Here’s a detail that Iron Man got all wrong: In the movie, the suit’s inventor is an American businessman.
+Here’s a detail that Iron Man got all wrong: The suit’s inventor is an American businessman.
 Please.
 Tony Stark would never get the jump on the Japanese.
 Witness this working robotic suit:

 The design is meant for a pressing problem: 40% of Japan’s farmers are over 65, and pulling radishes, pruning trees, and picking strawberries is difficult, back-breaking work.
 The robot suit solves that by giving any worker a power boost and enough support to perform those tasks effortlessly.
 The developers say that they’ll be able to halve the suit’s weight for it’s market introduction in two years.
 It’ll cost less than $11,200.
 At that price, if you ever thought the Segway was almost cool enough to buy, you are obligated to snatch up one of these.